isaac-westaway/zigwm/README.md

 most of the stuff in src/x11 has been copied directly from the Xorg manual (R7.7)

-and the older implentation of this.
+and the juicebox implementation of a window manager, a lot of inspiration came from there, though the code is (relatively) old so this is an updated version